Home » Family Style Dinners » The Best Chicken Rice Casserole Recipe – NO CONDENSED SOUP

 Tongs removing seared chicken thighs from a large pan

-Add onion, carrot, celery and a couple large pinches of salt and pepper to the pan.
+Add onion, carrot, celery, and a couple large pinches of salt and pepper to the pan.
 Cook, stirring frequently for about 8 minutes.

 A large saute pan filled with sliced carrots celery and onion

-Reduce heat to medium and add garlic, thyme and rosemary and cook for 1 minute, stirring frequently.
+Reduce heat to medium and add garlic, thyme, and rosemary, and cook for 1 minute, stirring frequently.

 A large saute pan filled with cooked carrots celery and onion and raw garlic and thyme